Trevor Noah Exposes Sean Spicer’s ‘Dancing with the Stars’ Shenanigans

 He’s not only turned this into a “culture war,” Noah added, “but he’s also basically resorted to election fraud.”

-Noah then threw to a bizarre video Spicer posted urging viewers to text ‘SEAN’ to a number up to ten times to vote for him, and then to vote for him another ten times at ABC.com—for a total of twenty votes per person.
+Noah then threw to a bizarre video Spicer posted urging viewers to text “SEAN” to a number up to 10 times to vote for him, and then to vote for him another 10 times at ABC.com—for a total of 20 votes per person.

 Noah, who competed on South Africa’s version of Dancing with the Stars, then proceeded to rip off his shirt, revealing a snug cheetah-print leotard, and challenge Spicer to a dance-off.